Pradus7/img2dice/README.md

 `python img2dice.txt [directory/filename] [integer downscale factor, default=16]`

-The converted text files will be placed in the result directory and all files will be name
+The converted text files will be placed in the result directory and all files will be named `filename.txt`.

-`filename.txt`

 ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅ ⚀ ⚁ ⚂ ⚃ ⚄ ⚅